Staying Smart About Stewardship Volunteers: 3 Lessons from our Shared Calendar

 #3 Creative Partnerships Draw Crowds

-A whopping 38 volunteers signed-up to participate in the Great Bay Clean Up at the Great Bay National Wildlife Refuge in Newington, New Hampshire.
+A whopping 38 volunteers signed-up to participate in a recent Great Bay Clean Up at the Great Bay National Wildlife Refuge in Newington, New Hampshire.
 The Great Bay has been the focus of intense conservation efforts, but the 69 conservation parcels that border the Bay and are owned by 10 different public and private conservation groups (land trusts, towns, state, and federal), make coordinated stewardship complex.